Movement Diameter vs Case Diameter

 • Movement retention system

-This relationship is fundamental within movement-led case design, where external form is derived from internal constraints.
+External case size is derived from internal constraints.

 Why This Relationship Matters